erdc/proteus/proteus/SWFlow/README.md

 ## Creating a test

-Creating a new test is as simple as copying one of the existing directories, and modifying appropriately to fit your needs.
+Creating a new test is as simple as copying one of the existing files, and modifying appropriately to fit your needs.

 Currently, most of the tests are set up to use a rectangular domain with triangle elements created by an in house function in Proteus.
-The SWFlow Apps can be used with meshes created by Triangle and Gmsh.
-The "real world" tests such as the Malpesset problem and Colorado River problem are using meshes created by the software SMS (https://www.aquaveo.com/software/sms-surface-water-modeling-system-introduction) in the ADH format.
+The SWFlow App can be used with meshes created by Triangle and Gmsh.
+The "real world" tests such as the Malpesset problem use meshes created by the software SMS (https://www.aquaveo.com/software/sms-surface-water-modeling-system-introduction) in the ADH format.
 If you would like to use your own mesh, but aren't sure how to use it, please contact us and we can gladly help.

-## Tests that aren't ready
-elliptic_shoal
-semicircular_shoal
-colorado_river
-south_padre_island
-dunlap_dam
 <!-- ## Break down into end to end tests

 Explain what these tests test and why